A Deep Learning-Based Method for Power System Resilience Evaluation: Methodology

 \subsection{Model Design}

-A deep learning model is designed to estimate $Rs_{i,k}$ given the weather event $i$ and the characteristics of power system $k$.
-The model comprises an encoder and a decoder, as illustrated in Fig.~\ref{fig:model_arch}.
-The encoder learns a universal weather embedding, while the decoder predicts the impact of the weather on the target system.
+A deep learning model is developed to estimate $Rs_{i,k}$, the resilience of power system~$k$ under weather event~$i$, as defined in~(\ref{eq:single_event_resilience}).
+The model serves as the computational core of the proposed framework and follows an encoder-decoder structure, as illustrated in Fig.~\ref{fig:model_arch}.
+The encoder extracts a compact representation of the multivariate weather scenario, while the decoder maps this representation—together with system-specific information—to the predicted resilience value $\hat{Rs}_{i,k}$.

-The input to the encoder is a concatenation of the weather sequence and the time embedding.
-The inclusion of a time embedding is useful when the benchmark dataset contains weather events from different times of the year.
-The encoder outputs an embedding representing the given weather scenario.
-Due to the variable lengths of the weather events, a Recurrent Neural Network is utilized.

-The decoder receives the weather scenario embedding $i$ extracted by the encoder and the power system embedding $k$.
-The output of the decoder is $\hat{Rs}_{i,k}$, the predicted value of $Rs_{i,k}$.
-For simplicity, the architecture of the decoder is a multi-layer perceptron (MLP).